 Storybird has a write-a-poem activity is a blast! (along with the story writing…I love, love, love Storybird…don’t even get me started!)
 Another aspect of Storybird that is great for teachers the ability to create your own virtual classrooms.
 If you haven’t checked out Storybird, you really should!

-But no matter what you do, consider teaching poetry all year!
+But no matter what you do, consider teaching them poetry lessons all year!